 The York University Certificate in Fitness Assessment and Exercise Counselling is earned concurrently with the honours degree in Kinesiology & Health Science by selecting specified courses along with the required core courses.
 While completing the courses in the certificate program, national and/or international accreditation can be obtained as a Fitness or Personal Trainer for Health-Related Physical Fitness and Exercise Physiologist Specialist with the Health and Fitness Federation of Canada for both Health-Related- and Performance-Related- Physical plus Physiological Fitness.
-Upon degree completion, students who have completed all of the certificate program theoretical and experiential requirements can also apply to become a Register Kinesiologist with the Ontario College of Kinesiology and a Certified Strength and Certified Strength and Conditioning Specialist with the National Strength and Conditioning Association.
+Upon degree completion, students who have completed all of the certificate program theoretical and experiential requirements can also apply to become a Registered Kinesiologist with the Ontario College of Kinesiology and a Certified Strength and Certified Strength and Conditioning Specialist with the National Strength and Conditioning Association.

 Students must be degree candidates in Kinesiology and Health Science.
 Application to the certificate program may be made after completing all of the Level 1 KINE core courses (HH/KINE 1000, 1020), all of the Level 2 KINE core courses (HH/KINE 2011, 2031, 2049, 2050, 3012, 3030) and the following Level 3 KINE core courses (HH/KINE 3000, 3020) plus the completion of a minimum of 4 practicum courses and the successful completion of HH/KINE 3400.